millelog/new-world-profit-calculator/README.md

     ```powershell
     pip install virtualenv
     ```
-3. Create a virtual environment, activate it, and install the required packages:
+3. Create a virtual environment, activate it, and install the required packages.
+From a terminal in the repository's directory execute:
     ```powershell
     python -m venv venv
     .\venv\Scripts\activate.ps1